 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: _ROBERT HONKANEN__________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

+Our method provides the missing reliable animal model of dry eye disease, which can be acute or chronic thanks to our method of injecting all lacrimal glands and repeat injections..

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera